lynscott/lsfitness-0f6dd/src/pages/index.md

     title: Features
     subtitle: Why train with me?
     features:
-      - title: The Best Feature of Your Services
+      - title: All in one training platform.
         image: images/feature1.png
         image_alt: App preview on a phone and tablet
         content: >-